Inspection outcome: Standards met

 Principle 1.
 Governance

-The pharmacy has written procedures to help make sure its team works safely.
-It adequately monitors the safety of its services.
-It has appropriate insurance to protect people if things do go wrong.
-It mostly keeps all the records it needs to by law.
-And it asks people using its services for their views.
+The pharmacy generally manages its risks appropriately.
+It has written instructions to help its team works safely.
+It mostly keeps the records it needs to by law.
+And it has appropriate insurance to protect people if things do go wrong.
+People who use the pharmacy can provide feedback to help improve the services they receive.
 People who work in the pharmacy can explain what they do, what they’re responsible for and when they might seek help.
-They identify and manage risks appropriately.
-They review the mistakes they make and learn from them to try and stop them happening again.
+They mostly keep people’s private information safe.
 They understand their role in protecting vulnerable people.
-And they keep people’s private information safe.
+And they talk to each other about the mistakes they make.
+So, they can learn from them.

 Principle 2.
 Staff

-The pharmacy has enough people in its team.
-Members of the pharmacy team keep their skills and knowledge up to date.
-So, they can deliver safe and effective care.
-They use their judgement to make decisions about what is right for the people they care for.
-They’re comfortable about giving feedback on how to improve the pharmacy’s services.
+The pharmacy generally has enough people in its team to deliver safe and effective care.
+But sometimes team members feel they don’t have time to do all the things they’re expected to do.
+Members of the pharmacy team do the right training for their roles.
+They work well together and make decisions about what is right for the people they care for.
+They’re comfortable about giving feedback on how to improve the pharmacy and its services.
 They know how to raise a concern if they have one.
 And their professional judgement and patient safety are not affected by targets.

 Principle 3.
 Premises

-The pharmacy provides a suitable and secure environment for people to receive healthcare.
-And its premises are clean and tidy.
+The pharmacy provides a safe, secure and professional environment for people to receive healthcare in.
+And its premises are bright and tidy.
 The pharmacy has a room where people can have private conversations with members of the pharmacy team.

 Principle 4.
 Services, including medicines management

 The pharmacy provides services that people can access.
-Its working practices are safe and effective.
-It delivers prescription medicines to people’s homes and keeps records to show that it has delivered the right medicine to the right person.
-It gets its medicines from reputable sources and it generally stores them appropriately and securely.
-Members of the pharmacy team mostly carry out the checks they need to.
-So, they can make sure the pharmacy’s medicines are safe and fit for purpose.
-And they dispose of waste medicines properly too.
+Its working practices are generally safe and effective.
+And its team members are helpful.
+Members of the pharmacy team mainly dispose of people’s unwanted medicines properly.
+And they carry out checks to make sure the pharmacy’s medicines are safe and fit for purpose.
+The pharmacy delivers prescription medicines to people’s homes and keeps records to show that it has delivered the right medicine to the right person.
+It gets its medicines from reputable sources.
+And it stores most of them appropriately and securely.

 Principle 5.
 Equipment and facilities

-The pharmacy has the equipment and the facilities it needs to provide its services safely.
-It uses its equipment to make sure people’s data is kept secure.
-And its team makes sure the equipment it uses is kept clean.
+The pharmacy has the equipment it needs to provide its services safely.
+And its team makes sure the equipment it uses is clean.

 What do the inspection outcomes mean?